Toby Price: 2004–2008

 Price began his professional career in Australia in 2004, aged 16.
 After winning two Australian junior titles in 2003 he was signed by Kawasaki Australia and then moved from Hillston to Singleton.
 Injuries kept him from competing for much of this time.

 2009

-Riding for Kawasaki, he won the Australian Off-Road Championship in his first year of competition.
+Riding for Kawasaki, Price won the Australian Off-Road Championship in his first year of competition.
 He was awarded the Australian Dirt Bike magazine Rookie of the Year title.

 Chosen to ride for Australia in the 2009 Enduro in Portugal, Price was the fastest under-23 years rider and was 14th in the world.

 2010

 Riding for KTM, Price won most of the major Australian Off-Road titles of 2010: AORC, Finke (on first attempt), Hattah (on first attempt), A4DE.

 2011

 Except for a fuel mishap in round one of the 2011 AORC, and a mechanical failure in the Finke Desert Race, Price again won most of the major off-road races in Australia.
 He won rounds 2, 3 and 4 of the AORC, Hattah and the A4DE.

 A mid-season injury put him out of the AORC title chase, leaving him in ninth place overall.

 Selected for the Australian team to compete in the 2011 International Six Days Enduro (ISDE) competition in Finland from 8 to 13 August, Price finished fourth in the E2 class of the ISDE and eighth overall, making him the highest finishing Australian.